• About

 RelatedPosts

 The South West—Ekiti, Lagos, Ondo, Osun, Ogun, and Oyo—is not a mere geopolitical zone.
-It is a cultural civilization, an economic powerhouse, and a repository of administrative excellence whose potential remains shamefully underutilized.
+It is a cultural civilisation, an economic powerhouse, and a repository of administrative excellence whose potential remains shamefully underutilised.
 The SWDC must embrace a bold, visionary, and contextually responsive development blueprint.

 Let me begin with a sector dear to my heart: tourism and culture.
 South West Nigeria is a paragon of untapped tourism wealth and a bastion of cultural splendour.
 Yet, it has remained largely ignored in strategic development conversations.
 I propose that the Commission prioritise the development of this sector as a goldmine for job creation, revenue generation, youth engagement, and regional branding.

 The South West is richly endowed with natural wonders, heritage corridors, and cultural festivals that can serve as immediate engines of prosperity.
-The waterfalls of Erin Ijesha, Ikogosi, Efon Alaaye, Arinta and others should be developed and transformed into world-class eco-tourism destinations.
-The heritage corridors—Badagry Slave Route, Osun-Osogbo Grove, Oyo-Ile ruins, Idanre Hills, Osun-Igede, and Sungbo’s Eredo in Ogun State , the Iwo Eleru Neolithic village in Isarun and Igbo Eledumare both in Ondo State must be revived and commercialised into sustainable economic trails.
+The waterfalls of Erin Ijesha, Ikogosi, Efon Alaaye, Arinta, and others should be developed and transformed into world-class eco-tourism destinations.
+The heritage corridors—Badagry Slave Route, Osun-Osogbo Grove, Oyo-Ile ruins, Idanre Hills, Osun-Igede, and Sungbo’s Eredo in Ogun State, the Iwo Eleru Neolithic village in Isarun, and Igbo Eledumare in Ondo State — must be revived and commercialised into sustainable economic trails.

-A Regional Heritage Development Fund should be established to support the preservation of these sites, while proper tourism link roads, signage, and infrastructure must be provided to attract and facilitate movement across sites.
+A Regional Heritage Development Fund should be established to support the preservation of these sites.
+At the same time, proper tourism links, signage, and infrastructure must be provided to attract and facilitate movement across the sites.

 In the area of agriculture, the South West has no excuse to remain on the margins of Nigeria’s agrarian revolution.
 The land is fertile, the weather is favourable, and the people are industrious.